-This how to will help you with your install and configuration of Cherokee on your Ubuntu 14.04 server.
-For those of you who didn’t know, Cherokee is an free and open source high-performance web server.
+This how-to will help you with your install and configuration of Cherokee on your Ubuntu 14.04 server.
+For those of you who didn’t know, Cherokee is a free and open-source high-performance web server.
 It is very fast, flexible and easy to configure.
 It offers support for the widespread technologies nowadays: FastCGI, SCGI, PHP, CGI, SSI, TLS and SSL encrypted connections, Virtual hosts, Authentication, on the fly encoding, Load Balancing, Apache compatible log files, Data Base Balancer, downtime-free updates and upgrades, Reverse HTTP Proxy, and much more.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘